WICG/display-locking/README.md

 In this case, the rendering of the subtree is managed by the developer only.
 This means that if script does not modify the value, the element's subtree will remain unrendered, and it will use the `contain-intrinsic-size` input when deciding how to size the element.
+However, the developer can still call methods such as `getBoundingClientRect()` to query and measure layout for the invisible content.

+One intended use-case for this mode are measuring layout geomery for content not displayed.

+A second use-case is preserving rendering state for [single-page app](https://en.wikipedia.org/wiki/Single-page_application) content that is not currently visible to the user, but may be displayed again soon via user interaction.

 ```html
 <style>